-Graph Types Notes If(x) New 2D Plot X,y (i) New 2D Parametric Plot Function plots are not created from physical data.
+Graph Types Notes New 2D Plot x ,y (i) New 2D Plot New 2D Parametric Plot Function plots are not created from physical data.
 Once a function plot is created, you can obtain the derived dataset.
 For more information on function plots, follow links in the Graph Types column.
-New 3D Plot New 3D Plot Function plots are not created from physical data.
+New 3D Plot Function plots are not created from physical data.
 When a 3D Function is plotted, a matrix of Z values is simultaneously generated.
 For more information on function plots, follow links in the Graph Types column.